 Inadvertent Ingestion of Sediment

 Inadvertent ingestion of sediment is a common exposure pathway for a member of the public spending time on a shore.
-The effective dose from ingestion of sediment is shown in .
+The effective dose from ingestion of sediment is shown in Equation 9.
 Equation 7a calculates the effective dose based on a measurement on radionuclide concentration in water, while 7b calculates the effective dose based on a direct measurement of sediment.

 Equation 9a